TechxArtisanStudio/Openterface/docs/faq.md

 ### **Will there be technical support and documentation available for the Openterface Mini-KVM?**

    - Extensive documentation for the Openterface Mini-KVM can be found on our website at [Openterface.com](https://www.openterface.com/).
 We continuously update these resources to optimise your experience with the device.
-   - For technical support, we invite you to join our [Reddit Community](https://www.reddit.com/r/Openterface_miniKVM/), a community-driven platform for sharing queries and insights among fellow users and our expert team.
+   - For technical support, we invite you to join our [subreddit](https://www.reddit.com/r/Openterface_miniKVM/), a community-driven platform for sharing queries and insights among fellow users and our expert team.
    - If your issue remains unresolved, our team is available to provide further technical assistance.
 You can  reach out via this [form](https://forms.gle/rwDDsMbs5pFwq7227).

 ### **What is the expected price point?**